 Breast cancer mortality rates by state provided by the (CDC) Center for Disease Control.

-Breast cancer rates by race and ethnicity provided by the CDC.
+Breast cancer rates by race and ethnicity provided by the (CDC) Center for Disease Control.

-Mammograms expose the body to more radiology and we would like to provide a service that can be painless, no radiology exposure, and be able to detect tumors without compression of the breasts.
+Mammograms expose the body to radiation.
+Thermography is a detection method that is painless, limits exposure to radiation, and can detect tumors without compression of the breasts.
 For more information on thermography please click here.

 a) Autosomal dominant BRAC1 and BRAC2 association